BEAR STATE BOWHUNTERS

 Non working $250 per year members are not required to do any of the above.

-If you have any questions regarding club membership please contact Mike Yerkey at 760-505-0913.
+If you have any questions regarding club membership please contact Mike Yerkey at 760-505-0913 or contact us through e-mail.
 Mike will provide clubs mailing address.

 Where can I find schedule of upcoming shoots?